matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 Committees are required to take notes in meetings and strive to make their work public where possible, for transparency and accountability.
-Members of the Trust & Safety committee (and potentially other committees handling sensitive information) must sign an NDA with the Matrix.org Foundation to meet compliance obligations.
+Members of the Trust & Safety committee (and potentially other committees handling sensitive information) must sign an NDA with The Matrix.org Foundation to meet compliance obligations.

 Each Committee should maintain a dedicated Matrix room and Discourse category